 In regard to energy-efficient HVAC installation in Albany, there’s fantastic news for your family this tax period.

 The Residential Energy Efficient Property Credit will now go through 2020.
 This may entitle you to incentives for energy-efficient home modifications, like new heating and cooling systems, water heaters and heat pumps.

 What Equipment is Eligible?

 To qualify for the reduction, the house must be the taxpayer’s chief residence in the United States.
-The enhancement should have a life of at least five years, with the initial use starting with the homeowner.
+The improvement should have a life of at least five years, with the initial use starting with the homeowner.

 What Kinds of Changes are Considered High-Efficiency Renovations?

 Usually, this tax credit equals 10% of the price of the ensuing energy-saving enhancements that meet particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil hot water boilers

 - Certain metal and asphalt roofing